Mislam23/codepath-prework/README.md

 >Learned to utilize the device simulator provided by Xcode as well as storyboard's drag and drop feature.

->Researched swift sytax and feature possibilities for future development.
+>Researched swift syntax and feature possibilities for future development.

 ## License